-As the name suggests, this section of the Backpack deals with things we need to know.
-What is the author of our journey - God - like?
+As the name suggests, this section of The Backpack deals with things we need to know.
+What is the author of the journey - God - like?
 Where have we come from?
 Where are we headed?
 What sort of journey is this?
+Are there dangers ahead?
 How should we travel?
 What sort of travellers should we be?

-This section is divided into 3 parts, with each part having a number of short studies in it, as follows:
+Section One is divided into three parts, with each part having a number of short studies in it.
+They can be seen below: